audrey verma

 Research Projects

-• current: Hot Property (working title for pilot; NU Pioneer Award)
+• 2021: Hot Property (working title for pilot; NU Pioneer Award)

 • October 2016 – September 2018: Research Associate on the Creative Fuse North East project, with the Department of Sociology, Newcastle University; working with Creative Fuse Co-PI Dr Cathrine Degnen